Being Dad has nothing to do with fathering a child.

 By this definition, a man does not have to be present in his child’s life to be called their father.
 Oftentimes that presence referred to is physical, but it can be mental, emotional, and/or spiritual as well.
 Yes, I noticed the Four Natural Aptitudes showed up, too.

-To me, a father is a male who has a child out of wedlock.
+To me, a father is a male who has a child out of wedlock or whose child becomes out of wedlock by virtue of divorce or prolonged or purposeful mental, physical, emotional and/or or spiritual separation.
 It is also someone who does things with someone other than his Wife that only Husband and Wife should do that result in a child.
-It is also a man who has failed in his Moral Clarity as a Man, as well as a Husband who is not pursuing his utmost in the Matrimonial Sacrifices guided by his Marriage Aptitude.
+It is also a man who has failed in his Moral Clarity as a Man, as well as a Husband who is not making the Matrimonial Sacrifices guided by his pursuit of perfect Marriage Aptitude.
 A divorced man also comes under the banner of “father” to me.

-There are many conditions and symptoms that would reveal the individual showing those to be a father and not a Dad.
-That list would be immeasurably long and it is best to look in the column on the right to see what a Dad is in order to know that anything not there being done by a man is what defines a father here.
+There are many conditions and symptoms that reveal an individual as a father and not a Dad.
+That list would be immeasurably long and it is best to know what a Dad is in order to know that anything not there being done by a man is what defines a father.

 As the saying goes, any male can be a father, but…

 That’s the first step.
+Being a Man.
 The next step to being a Dad is being a Husband.